test-to-com/phalcondbg/README.md

 }
 ```

 Notice that, PHQL_T_STARALL generated ZEPHIR_IS_LONG(_0, 352).
-How it generated this code, I don't know.
+How it generated this code?

-But I assume that:
+I don't know.
+But I assume that it is one of the following 2 options:

-1. It directly referenced the "scanner.h" file (which would require some sort o C preprocessor function in ZEPHIR) to extract the values, or
+1. ZEPHIR directly references the "scanner.h" file (which would require some sort o C preprocessor function in ZEPHIR, which I didn't see) to extract the values, or
 2. That this is handed coded modification of the ZEPHIR produced files.

 In either case, ZEP to PHP translates this code (without the patch) to: